erinrivera/rescue-project/README.md

 # rescue-project

-This project is a more modern website for Moreno Valley Animal Shelter.
+My goal is to make a more modern website for Animal Care Society, a no-kill shelter located here in Louisville, Kentucky.